OpenImageDebugger/OpenImageDebugger/README.md

 * Supported buffer channels: Grayscale, two-channels, RGB and RGBA
 * Supports big buffers whose dimensions exceed GL_MAX_TEXTURE_SIZE.
 * Supports data structures that map to a ROI of a bigger buffer.
+* Exports buffers as png images (with auto contrast) or octave matrix files (unprocessed)

 ## Requirements